 The Alexander Nevsky Cathedral is an orthodox cathedral in the Tallinn Old Town, Estonia.
 It was built to a design by Mikhail Preobrazhensky in a typical Russian Revival style between 1894 and 1900, during the period when the country was part of the Russian Empire.
 The Alexander Nevsky Cathedral is Tallinn’s largest and grandest orthodox cupola cathedral.
 It is dedicated to Saint Alexander Nevsky who in 1242 won the Battle of the Ice on Lake Peipus, in the territorial waters of present-day Estonia.

 Saint Gregory The Illuminator Cathedral in Yerevan, Armenia

 The Saint Gregory the Illuminator Cathedral, also known as the Cathedral of Yerevan is currently the largest cathedral of the Armenian Apostolic Church in the world, effectively making it the current largest Armenian cathedral.
 The cathedral was constructed by the initiative of Catholicos Vazgen I. Its construction started on April 7th, 1997 with a ground blessing service conducted by Catholicos Karekin I. The church complex was designed by the architect Stepan Kurkchyan and the construction was completed in 2001.

 (Note: All descriptions are from Wikipedia)

-When you’re traveling, do you seek out cathedrals?
+When you’re traveling, do you seek out cathedrals and churches to photograph?
 Where is your favorite or most inspiring cathedral?
 Share your thoughts with us in the comments.